cedx/akismet.js/README.md

 ## Installing via [npm](https://npmjs.org)

 ### 1. Depend on it
-Add this to your application's `package.json` file:
+Add this to your project's `package.json` file:
 ```json
 {
   "dependencies": {